World Aquatics

-World Aquatics, formerly known as FINA (Fédération internationale de natation; International Swimming Federation), (Note: The official and original name prior to 2023 was in French.) is the international federation recognised by the International Olympic Committee (IOC) for administering international competitions in water sports.
-It is one of several international federations which administer a given sport or discipline for both the IOC and the international community.
-It is based in Lausanne, Switzerland.
+World Aquatics, known for most of its history as FINA (Fédération internationale de natation; International Swimming Federation), (Note: The official and original name prior to 2023 was in French.) is the international federation recognised by the International Olympic Committee (IOC) for administering international competition in water sports.
+Along with bodies such as World Athletics and World Rugby, it is one of the international federations that governs a given sport, or group of disciplines, on behalf of both the IOC and the wider sporting community.
+It has been headquartered in Lausanne, Switzerland, since 1986, although a phased move to Budapest, Hungary, was under way through the mid-2020s.

-Founded as FINA (Fédération internationale de natation; International Swimming Federation) in 1908, the federation was officially renamed World Aquatics in January 2023.

-World Aquatics currently oversees competition in six aquatics sports: